kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.spec.requesters`.
 This has the following advantages:
 - Tracking the requesters of this eviction request intent.
 This is used for observability and to handle concurrency for multiple requesters asking for the cancellation.
-The eviction request can be cancelled/deleted once all requesters have asked for the cancellation (see [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details).
+The eviction request can be canceled/deleted once all requesters have asked for the cancellation (see [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details).
 - Processing the eviction request result by the requester once the eviction process is complete.

 If the eviction is no longer needed, the requester should remove itself from the `.spec.requesters` of the EvictionRequest.
 If the requester's list is empty, the eviction request will be canceled and the eviction request controller will set a `Complete` condition to `.status.conditions`.
-In case the interceptor has set `.status.evictionRequestCancellationPolicy` to `Forbid`, the eviction process cannot be cancelled, and the eviction request controller will wait for the interceptor to finish.

 It can observe the `Complete` condition ([EvictionRequest Completion and Deletion](#evictionrequest-completion-and-deletion)) to decide if the EvictionRequest should be deleted/garbage collected.